rxcle/rxindi-support/help.md

   - `Logging` : Set the logging level
     - `Normal` : (Recommended) Regular logging of processing steps and errors
     - `Verbose` : Log very detailed information during processing, log files can become large - only enable when troubleshooting
+  - `Display` : Display options
+    - `Data Source Full Path` : Show the full path of the Data Source (enabled) or only the file name (disabled)
+    - `Parameter` : Show the processing Parameter input filed in the panel (enabled) or hide it (disabled)
   - `Reinitialize` : Reload Rxindi - Typically only needed in case of issues
 - `Logs` : Opens the directory that contains the log files